operand/agency/README.md

 * Supports defining single process applications or networked agent systems

 ### Observability and Control
-* Callbacks for lifecycle observability or other needs
+* Action and lifecycle callbacks for observability or other needs
 * Access policies and permission callbacks for access control

 ### Performance and Scalability